 Do you ever have times where ideas just pop into your head and it turns into a creative whirlwind?
 I love when it happens because I get so much done!
-While my son was at archery I started daydreaming about Nerf targets and I come up this great idea to create an epic DIY Spinning Nerf Target and I couldn’t get it done fast enough!
+While my son was at archery I started daydreaming about Nerf targets and I come up with this great idea to create an epic DIY Spinning Nerf Target and I couldn’t get it done fast enough!

 Before heading to Lowe’s, I sketched out a design for the PVC target frame.
 I decided on 3′ wide and 18″ tall.
 Once I had the frame figured out, I needed to find a way to connect the targets – I wasn’t 100% sure how to make it happen, but figured I could find something at the store.

-I found some things that I thought would work, so I bought everything, headed home and did a little testing.
+I found some things that I thought would work, so I bought everything, headed home, and did a little testing.
 The Nerf target worked as well as I imagined!
 Now I’m sharing the plans with you so you can make someone’s day a little brighter with this fun gift!

-Total cost for this project was $22.
+The total cost for this project was $22.
 If you already have PVC laying around you’re golden!
 If you need to buy a pipe cutter to cut the PVC, you’re looking at anywhere from an additional $6-$11.
 My 8-year-old son helped me build this whole thing – we had a great time working on this together, so I definitely recommend letting your child help!

 NERF TARGET SUPPLIES:

 2 1/2″ Elbow Connectors

 6 Large Binder Clips